 The UConn Huskies beat San Diego State to claim its 5th men's basketball championship

-The University of Connecticut Huskies have won its fifth NCAA men's basketball championship in school history, after a 76-59 defeat over the San Diego State University Aztecs Monday night.
+The University of Connecticut Huskies won its fifth NCAA men's basketball championship in school history Monday night, after a 76-59 defeat over the San Diego State University Aztecs.

 With Monday night's win in Houston, four of UConn's five men's championships have been won in the state of Texas.